How I Became A Black Feminist Activist

 ”

 Unapologetic, carefree, Black people are taking over the city.
-They are organizing and speaking.
+They are organising and speaking.
 They are posting and Snapchatting and blogging.
 They are writing and documenting.
 They are supporting the movement in ways that are true to themselves and their identities, and we are seeing change happen.
-Young and old, my people are mobilizing.
+Young and old, my people are mobilising.

 I. Am.
 Here.
 For.
 It.

 Unapologetic, carefree, Black people are taking over the city.
-They are organizing and speaking.
+They are organising and speaking.
 They are posting and Snapchatting and blogging.
 They are writing and documenting.
 They are supporting the movement in ways that are true to themselves and their identities, and we are seeing change happen.
-Young and old, my people are mobilizing.
+Young and old, my people are mobilising.

 I. Am.
 Here.
 For.
 It.